mahathi137/Gaon-Up/README.md

 ```bash
 npm run dev
 ```
-open your browser at
-http://localhost:5173 to view the app.

 ## License

 This project is licensed under the *MIT License*.
 See the LICENSE file for details.